-While travelling to an unfamiliar destination, you are unaware of the local customs, people, their behavior, and habits.
+While travelling to an unfamiliar destination, you are unaware of the local customs, people, their behaviour, and habits.
 Hence, you are more likely to be vulnerable to these travel scams.

 To avoid unnecessary hindrances in your trip, we have listed below some of the most common scams that you should look out for-